kaysalawu/azure-network-terraform/2-virtual-wan/1-virtual-wan-single-hub/README.md

 200 (0.048311s) - 10.2.0.5 - vm.spoke2.az.corp.net
 000 (2.000521s) -  - vm.spoke3.az.corp.net
 ```
-We can see that spoke3 (vm.spoke3.az.corp.net) returns a **000** response code.
+We can see that spoke3 (vm.spoke3.az.corp.net) returns a **000** HTTP response code.
 This is expected as there is no Vnet peering to `Spoke3` from `Hub1`.
 But `Spoke3` web application is reachable via Private Link Service (pep.hub1.az.corp.net).

 ### 4. Private Link Service